Research-Based

 What do Probiotics Do?

-Probiotics are basically live bacteria and yeasts that help keep our gut and digestion healthy within our digestive tract.
-Research shows that probiotics are beneficial bacteria known for maintaining a healthy gut balance, which can be thrown off due to antibiotics, certain foods, inflammatory diets, and lifestyle factors.
-In terms of function, probiotics actually send food through and towards your gut by initiating gut movement through certain nerves.
-Probiotics also help eliminate and over-crowd unhealthy and harmful bacteria that arise in our guts from time to time.
+Probiotics are essentially live bacteria and yeasts that maintain gut and digestive health within our digestive tract.
+Research shows that probiotics are beneficial bacteria known for maintaining healthy gut balance, which can be disrupted by antibiotics, certain foods, inflammatory diets, and lifestyle factors.
+Functionally, probiotics actually move food through your gut by initiating gut movement through specific nerves.
+Probiotics also help eliminate and overcrowd unhealthy and harmful bacteria that occasionally arise in our guts.

 Probiotic Supplements